ibm-cloud-docs/ContinuousDelivery/cd_data_security.md

 * Do not store credentials in Git repos.
 Depending on the repo settings, files within a repo might be visible to other members of your organization, other {{site.data.keyword.cloud_notm}} users, or the public internet.
 * Do not include user credentials in {{site.data.keyword.deliverypipeline}} definitions because they might be visible to other users.
 Specifically, do not place user credentials within {{site.data.keyword.deliverypipeline}} Classic job definition scripts, {{site.data.keyword.deliverypipeline}} Tekton yaml files, or scripts that are started by delivery pipelines.
 * Do not publish user credentials in log files that are created when a pipeline runs because these files might be shared.
+* Do not specify credentials in plain text in calls to {{site.data.keyword.contdelivery_short}} APIs, such as when you configure [tool integrations](https://cloud.ibm.com/apidocs/toolchain#create-tool){: external}, [Tekton pipeline environment properties](https://cloud.ibm.com/apidocs/tekton-pipeline#create-tekton-pipeline-properties){: external}, or [Tekton pipeline trigger properties](https://cloud.ibm.com/apidocs/tekton-pipeline#create-tekton-pipeline-trigger-properties){: external}.
+* Do not specify credentials in plain text in Terraform configuration files, such as when you define tool integration resources, Tekton pipeline environment property resources, or Tekton pipeline trigger property resources.
+Instead, manage credentials in a secrets storage service and specify them by reference in API calls and Terraform configurations.
+For more information about managing secrets by reference, see [Protecting your credentials by using secrets references](#cd_secrets_references).

 {{site.data.keyword.cloud_notm}} provides several options that you can use for secure key storage and secrets.